CrypticMessenger/Dockerized-GitaGPT/README.md

 - [x] Create Kubernetes manifest files to host the web server.
 - [x] BONUS: Dockerhub image is available for both arm64 and amd64 architectures(used github actions), making it more universal.
 - [x] BONUS: deployed frontend on cloud using streamlit sharing. (https://rapidfort.streamlit.app/)
-- [ ] BONUS: Tried to deployed backend on Azure using student credits ($100) but requires premium suite due to high memory requirements.
-(16 GB RAM, 4 CPU cores)
 - [x] BONUS: Maintained high standards of code quality: using enviroment variables and saved coding time by using open-sourced templates.
 - [x] PERSONAL ACHIEVEMENT: boosted testing time by downloading model once locally and then transfering it to container using, thus avoiding downloading it everytime the container is run: (expected time reduced from 50 minutes to 5-7 minutes)